QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 Later we shall give firms less information.

-To obtain the appropriate counterpart to :eq:`town5` under our current assumption about information, we apply a certainty equivalence principle.
+To obtain an appropriate counterpart to :eq:`town5` under our current assumption about information, we apply a certainty equivalence principle.